joachimkennedy/blog/content/p/marathon-2.md

 I always tried to go out at least once when it was snowing.
 That's the most fun and magical even if it's not great for training.

-I naturally ran a little more over the Summer, more because the weather was nice than anything.
+I naturally ran a little more over the Summer, more because the weather was nice than anything else.
 That was around the time I was quitting my job and moving around a lot, so I had nothing like a consistent schedule.

 After I got settled in Seattle, I started running much more, up to around 4 days a week.